8.7. Sampling Bias

 Example 2: Purdue Honor Pledge Study

-The Honor Pledge Task Force (HPTF) at Purdue decided to gather data on the s uccess of the honor pledge program.
-They selected a sample of 132 students randomly from a database of students who had voluntarily taken the pledge.
+The Honor Pledge Task Force (HPTF) at Purdue decided to gather data on the success of the honor pledge program.
+They randomly selected a sample of 132 students from the database of students who had voluntarily taken the pledge.
 Students were contacted via email and asked to answer questions regarding any violations of the pledge.

 Sampling Methodology Analysis

-This study used simple random sampling (SRS) from the defined population of students who had taken the honor pledge.
+This study used simple random sampling (SRS).
 The use of random selection from a complete database was methodologically sound within the constraints of the defined population.

 Response Bias: Students might not answer truthfully about honor code violations because: